Angular gyrus: Language

-Geschwind proposed that written word is translated to internal monologue via the angular gyrus.
+Norman Geschwind proposed that written word is translated to internal monologue via the angular gyrus.

-V. S. Ramachandran, and Edward Hubbard published a paper in 2003 in which they speculated that the angular gyrus is at least partially responsible for understanding metaphors.
+V. S. Ramachandran, and Edward Hubbard published a paper in 2003 in which they hypothesized the angular gyrus to play a role in understanding metaphors.
 They stated:There may be neurological disorders that disturb metaphor and synaesthesia.
 This has not been studied in detail but we have seen disturbances in the Bouba/Kiki effect (Ramachandran & Hubbard, 2001a) as well as with proverbs in patients with angular gyrus lesions.
 It would be interesting to see whether they have deficits in other types of synaesthetic metaphor, e.g. 'sharp cheese' or 'loud shirt'.
 There are also hints that patients with right hemisphere lesions show problems with metaphor.
 It is possible that their deficits are mainly with spatial metaphors, such as 'He stepped down as director'.

 The fact that the angular gyrus is proportionately much larger in hominids than other primates, and its strategic location at the crossroads of areas specialized for processing touch, hearing and vision, leads Ramachandran to believe that it is critical both to conceptual metaphors and to cross-modal abstractions more generally.
 However, recent research challenges this theory.

 Research by Krish Sathian (Emory University) using functional magnetic resonance imaging (fMRI) suggests that the angular gyrus does not play a role in creating conceptual metaphors.
 Sathian theorizes that conceptual metaphors activate the texture-selective somatosensory cortex in the parietal operculum.

 Brownsett and Wise highlight the role of the left angular gyrus in both speaking and writing.